-In the image processing software the light, white balance and colour is adjusted.
-The photo is cropped to the final dimension and a vignette is applied.
+In the image processing software, the light, white balance and colour are adjusted.
+The photo is cropped to the final dimension, and a vignette is applied.

 Done.
-This took only approximate 5 minutes for this simple photo.
+This took only approximately 5 minutes for this simple photo.

 Complex Example Workflow

-In a first step the light and colour is adjusted until the object looks great in the image.
+In the first step, the light and colour are adjusted until the object looks great in the image.

-In a next step, unwanted elements like dust is removed and the object is isolated from the background.
+In the next step, unwanted elements like dust are removed, and the object is isolated from the background.
 The isolated element is arranged correctly in the picture.

-A new flat background and a shadow is added to the picture.
+A new flat background and a shadow are added to the picture.
 Final partial light and colour adjustments are made.

 Done.
-All steps processing this photo took approximate one and a half hour.
+All steps in processing this photo took approximately one and a half hours.

 Not all images require the same workflow.
 It merely depends on the look you like to have for your final images.

 I recommend using Adobe Lightroom Classic CC and Adobe Photoshop CC to manage and process photos for this task.
-This are not very user friendly tools, but the technological advanced ones.
-The tools to remove elements like dust or cut objects from the background are unbelievable powerful and let you work fast and efficient.
+These are not very user-friendly tools but technologically advanced ones.
+The tools to remove elements like dust or cut objects from the background are unbelievably powerful and let you work fast and efficiently.

-You can get both tools with a simple and cheap subscription, all future updates included.
+You can get both tools with a simple and cheap subscription, with all future updates included.

-The chapter about post processing will demonstrate all steps using the Adobe products.
-You will have to find the matching tools and methods for your own software.
+The chapter about post-processing will demonstrate all the steps using Adobe products.
+In case you use a different software, you have to find the matching tools and workflows for yours.

-There are currently no open source tools I can recommend for this kind of tasks.
-While it is possible to combine a dozen open source tools to get similar results, there are sadly no tools around which provide a complete and efficient work flow.
+There are currently no open-source tools I can recommend for this task.
+While it is possible to combine a dozen open-source tools to get similar results, there are sadly no tools that provide a complete and efficient workflow.

-The key features selecting post processing software to do product photography with electronics are:
+The key features of selecting post-processing software to do product photography with electronics are: